Normify-me/API/README.md

 - `customer_name`: Customer name for which a request was done
 - `customer_id`: Customer database id for which the request was done
 - `custom_fields`: Please ask the admin for your custom fields.
+- standardtexts: List of dictionaries
+- `text_orig_language`: Language of the original text (i.e. AR, PR, etc.).
+- `text_orig`: Text of the law or standard in the original language (if it is not German or English)
+- `text_orig_markdown`: Markdowntext of the law or standard in the original language (if it is not German or English)
+- `text_de`: Text of the law or standard in German
+- `text_de_markdown`: Markdowntext of the law or standard in German
+- `text_en`: Text of the law or standard in English
+- `text_en_markdown`: Markdowntext of the law or standard in English
+- `document_level_description`: Description of document level (Full text, paragraph, section, etc.)
+- `document_level`: Document level (Full text, paragraph, section, etc.); i.e. 1 or A or IV, etc.
+- `document_level_number`: Document level number, which shows the order of the texts.
+- `version_date`: Version date of the text in YYYY-MM-DD format
+-

 ## Examples